bniladridas/hybrid-compute/README.md

 - NumPy
 - Python 3.9+ with pip
-- Cloud instance with NVIDIA GPU and CUDA toolkit (for GPU upscaling) **Setup**
+- Cloud instance with NVIDIA GPU and CUDA toolkit (for GPU upscaling) *Note: Conda is installed automatically on macOS via the setup script.*
+**Setup**
 **Quick Setup**
 Run the setup script to install all dependencies: